Member Organizations

 International Standards on Auditing

-In accordance with the Law No. 13.011 of 1958, the Colegio de Contadores de Chile (CCCH) is responsible for setting auditing standards for non-regulated companies.
-The Auditing Standards Committee of the CCCH adopts the Chilean Generally Accepted Auditing Standards (NAGAs), which, as reported by the CCCH, are the translation of the standards issued by the Audit Standards Board of the American Institute of Certified Public Accountants, which, in turn, are based on ISA.
+In accordance with Law No. 13.011 of 1958, the Colegio de Contadores de Chile (CCCH) is responsible for establishing auditing standards for non-regulated entities, while the Financial Market Commission (CMF) requires the application of those standards for entities under its supervision.
+Until 2024, Chilean Generally Accepted Auditing Standards were based on translations of standards issued by the American Institute of Certified Public Accountants and therefore indirectly aligned with ISA.

 -